Stewie23/STLViewer/README.md

 * more refined searchfeatures

 * Hash changed but filename is known, dialog if new file should get the old tags

+**Known Problems:**

+* Having a manual Thumbwindow open an manipulating the Dialogmenu does not work well